Kim-Berg/azure-devops-selfhosted-agent/README.md

+# Notice

+This is a work in progress project!
+This means that some documentation is wrong and code do not work as intended yet

 # azure-devops-selfhosted-agent
 Fully desired state managed self hosted azure devops agent.
 I created this project because I needed a way control the dependencies on my self-hosted build agents with immutable images.